Foreign powers back Libya ceasefire as commander's forces choke oil flows

 Any lasting closure could hit Tripoli hard since the government relies on oil revenues to fund its budget.

 U.N.
 Secretary General Antonio Guterres said he was very worried about the closure.
-German foreign minister Heiko Maas said Serraj and Haftar had “in general” agreed to solve the output blockage, without giving a timeframe.
+German Foreign Minister Heiko Maas said Serraj and Haftar had “in general” agreed to solve the output blockage, without giving a time frame.

+U.S. Secretary of State Mike Pompeo told reporters that progress had been made towards reaching a full-fledged ceasefire in Libya’s war, adding that he hoped Libyan oil facilities would reopen as a result of the talks.

 The east under Haftar has tried to export oil, bypassing the NOC, to gain a greater share of oil revenues.